Jacob Leaves Laban

 Our last chapter covered the period in Jacob's life where he fathered the twelve sons who would become the leaders of the twelve tribes of Israel (actually one son is born later).
 This he did with his two wives Rachel and Leah and their two maids Zilpah and Billah.
-In our section today we will follow him as he begins to separate himself from his father-in-law, Laban, and begin to journey home.
+In this section we will follow Jacob as he begins to separate himself from his father-in-law, Laban, and begin to journey home.

 Jacob and Laban's Arrangement – 30:24-43